Dinings SW3 has the competition licked Copa Jerez crowns

 Speaking at the event, judge Patricia de la Puerta, general secretary of the Federación de Bodegas del Marco de Jerez (FEDEJEREZ) said: “Today’s competitors showcased the diverse of cuisines available in the UK and this mirrored Sherry wines’ ability to pair with the greatest variety of flavours.
 Today, Sherry was the winner, thanks to the expertise of all the teams competing today.”

-De la Puerta continued: “And now we look forward to the final in Jerez, next October, and to welcoming Gail and Jaichen to compete on the international stage".
+De la Puerta continued: “And now we look forward to the final in Jerez, next October, and to welcoming Gail and Jiachen to compete on the international stage".

 Cured Mackerel, Yuzu Vinaigrette, Olive Salsa, & Shiso Mayonnaise